o3de/o3de.org/content/docs/user-guide/features/scripting/script-canvas/containers.md

 ---
-description: ' Use arrays and key-value pair maps in Script Canvas, Amazon Lumberyard''s visual scripting tool for gameplay creation. '
+description: ' Use arrays and key-value pair maps in Script Canvas, Open 3D Engine''s visual scripting tool for gameplay creation. '
 title: Using Container Types (Arrays and Maps)
 ---